sauerduels/website/info.md

 ## Servers

-We will be using multiple servers hosted in Europe or North America for all of our events.
+We will be using multiple servers located in Europe or North America for all of our events.
 Here is the connect command:

 `/connect sauerduels.me 10000|20000|30000|40000`

-## Issues

-If you or your opponent is lagging you may pause the game and wait for the lag to subside, or if the lag persists, talk to a staff member.
-If for any reason the server goes down or a player loses their scores, a staff member will decide whether to replay or end the match.
-All decisions made by a member of our staff are final.

 ## Cheating

 There will not be an anti-cheat client that is required to play.
-However, we do have a server side anti-cheat detection feature which can still detect certain methods of cheating.
+However, we do have server side anti-cheat detection which can still detect certain methods of cheating.
 Players with a cheating history will not be allowed to play.